Santa Lucia del Mela

 the eperon to the main fortress is now gone and replaced by a car park.

-The entire hilltop is narrow, being mostly about 50' E-W, although this
+The entire hilltop is narrow, being mostly about 50' east to west, although this

 expands to 100' at the north end where the main castle now

 stands.
 The north ward consists of a polygonal enclosure